 Explore What's New with the RISE Alliance

 RISE webinars are presented by experts from the admission community, working professionals, LSAC staff, and others.
-Below is a schedule of upcoming events:
+Check back here for upcoming webinars.

 Group of diverse students